 Part 10: Riley's Real Troubles Begin

-Reading through the reports from The Eastern Carolina Industrial Training School for Boys, I noticed a dramatic change in tone after the Depression hit.
+Reading through the reports from The Eastern Carolina Industrial Training School for Boys, I noticed a dramatic change in tone in the reports after the Depression hit.
 In the early days of the school, 1926, 1927, 1928, reports were upbeat (not counting the poor horse and squirrel) then in 1929 the staff seemed overwhelmed.
 They had planned to grow all the food for the "school", but things weren't going as planned.
 The next door neighbors, a black farmer and his family, had a good farm going, so perhaps the school should've hired an actual farmer.
-The administrators suggest in a report that the State of North Carolina might purchase the property next door for the school to farm on the cheap.
-They mention the family is black, and that it would go for a lot more on the open market.
+The administrators suggest in a report that the State of North Carolina might purchase the property next door for the school to farm.
+They mention the family is black, and that the farm would go for a lot more on the open market.
 I hope they never got that farm.